alexirpan/alexirpan.github.io/_posts/2016-07-29-pokemon-go-equality.markdown

 ---
 layout: post
-title:  "What Pokemon Go Teaches Us About Social Equality"
+title:  "How Pokemon Go Can Teach Us About Social Equality"
 date:   2016-07-17 12:20:00 -0700
 ---